super4minions/project1/README.md

  Wireframed as follows:
   * One page layout.
   * Four main sections; Home, About, Team and Contact Us.
-  * Each section is conected via JavaScript to its menu button.
+  * Each section is connected to its menu button in the html code without using JS.

   ![alt](https://s30.postimg.org/4vhpxheld/New_Image.jpg)

   **3. Writing the `HTML` code.**